centria/databases/docs/part3.md

 ## Example

-Let's examine a situation, where a webshop has products and customers, and each customer has selected a certain amount of products into their shopping carP.
+Let's examine a situation, where a webshop has products and customers, and each customer has selected a certain amount of products into their shopping cart.
 A certain customer can have several products, and also same product can be in several customers' carts.

-We will build our database so that it has three tables:
-Rakennamme tietokannan niin, että siinä on kolme taulua: Products, Customers ja Purchases.
-The *junction table* Purchases identicats, which products are in which customer's shopping carts.
+We will build our database so that it has three tables: Products, Customers and Purchases.
+The *junction table* Purchases identicates, which products are in which customer's shopping carts.
 Each row for it is a representation of a pair *"customer X's cart contains product Y"*.

 We assume our tables to have the following content: